arvigeus/AZ-204/Learning Path/App Service.md

 The authentication flow is the same for all providers, but differs depending on whether you want to sign in with the provider's SDK.

 - Without provider SDK: The application delegates federated sign-in to App Service.
-This is typically the case with browser apps, which can present the provider's login page to the user.
-The server code manages the sign-in process, so it's also called _server-directed flow_ or _server flow_.
+This delegation is typically the case with browser apps, which can present the provider's login page to the user.
+The server code manages the sign-in process and is referred to as _server-directed flow_ or _server flow_.
 - With provider SDK: The application signs users in to the provider manually and then submits the authentication token to App Service for validation.
 This is typically the case with browser-less apps, which can't present the provider's sign-in page to the user.
-The application code manages the sign-in process, so it's also called _client-directed flow_ or _client flow_.
+The application code manages the sign-in process and is referred to as _client-directed flow_ or _client flow_.
 This applies to REST APIs, Azure Functions, JavaScript browser clients, and native mobile apps that sign users in using the provider's SDK.

 The following table shows the steps of the authentication flow.